off-by-some/homeworld/docs/README.md

 Step 8 is conservative ownership at work: if something else changed a link Homeworld thought it owned, Homeworld leaves it alone rather than deleting a stranger's work.

-**Every Homeworld invocation checks for an unfinished journal before doing anything else.** Recovery is automatic.
-No repair command exists because nothing needs repairing by hand.
+At startup, Homeworld checks for an unfinished journal and recovers it before doing anything else.
+There is no manual repair command.

 Rollback is not a special code path — it invokes the same activation transaction with the previous generation as its target.